The other day, my good friend told me that she’d watched a show about the Rogue Wave Phenomenon.

 Insofar as someone does just that, sending in the Coast Guard, the lifelines, plucking us out of the water and leaving the broken timber and sunken treasures behind, they’re calming the sea, and stewarding God’s presence, extending a hand to someone who is otherwise drowning.

-That said, another way of looking at rogue waves is this story from Perth, sent on to me by my husband.
+That said, another way of looking at rogue waves is this story from Perth.

 So here’s a guy with the best of intentions to do himself in, and a rogue wave comes in and saves him.